-For future elections, the capped expenditure period will start on:
+The capped expenditure period starts on:

-- for a by-election the day the notice for the election is issued - for the 2028 local government elections 30 August 2027 (subject to change).
+- for the 2024 local government elections 14 August 2023 - for a by-election the day the notice for the election is issued.

 The capped expenditure period ends at 6pm on election day.

 The date electoral expenditure is paid for or invoiced is not necessarily when it is incurred.
 For further information about when expenditure is incurred, see Fact sheet 12 - Definition of electoral expenditure.